Publication Ethics and Publication Malpractice Statement

 Disclosure and conflicts of interest

-Reviewers should refuse to review an article, communicating the reason to the Editor-in-Chief, when they have:
+Reviewers should refuse to review an article, communicating the reason to the Editor-in-Chief, if they have:

 Duties of Authors